Seb-geospatial/BlenderMapDEM/README.md

 At this point, all functions within this package **EXCEPT** `renderDEM()` can be used in your own python developer environment.
 You should now have the ability to fetch and work with DEM data.

 The reason you cant use the `renderDEM()` function at this point is because it makes use of Blender's built in `bpy` package which will be run automatically when a script containing the `renderDEM()` function is fed into Blender using the GUI or terminal.
-You do not need to have this package installed on your system's python installation, it is already installed in Blender's.
+You do not need to have this package installed on your system's python installation, it is already installed in Blender's own python installation.

 If you call `renderDEM()` right now in a script you feed to Blender it will raise an error because it doesnt know where that function is.
 To add it to Blender see the following step.